opentraffic/reporter/README.md

 docker logs --follow ${reporterpy}
 ```

-### Method 2: data from existing kafka
+### Method 2: data from existing Kafka stream

-If you already have a kafka stream setup then you'll only need to point the reporter at its outgoing topic with your messages on it.
+If you already have a Kafka stream setup then you'll only need to point the reporter at its outgoing topic with your messages on it.
 To do this you'll only need to run two of the pieces of software.
 The python reporter service and the kafka reporter stream processing application.
 These can either be run directly (especially in the case of debugging) or as docker containers.
 We'll go over both.

-#### Just the reporter docker containers
+#### Just the Reporter Docker containers

 ```bash
 #get some osmlr enabled routing tiles for your region via the download_tiles.sh located in the py directory.